Home for the Holidays (song)

-"(There's No Place Like) Home for the Holidays" is a popular song, commonly associated with the Christmas and holiday season.
+"(There's No Place Like) Home for the Holidays" is a 1954 song commonly associated with the Christmas and holiday season.
 The lyrics detail the joys of being in your home community during the holidays and give examples of how some people will travel long distances to be with their loved ones.
 The music was composed by Robert Allen, with the lyrics written by Al Stillman.
-The song was published during 1954.

 Perry Como versions

 The best-known recordings of "Home for the Holidays" were made by Perry Como, who recorded the song twice, both times accompanied by Mitchell Ayres' Orchestra and the Ray Charles Singers.

-The first recording of "Home for the Holidays", arranged by Joe Reisman and Loretta Lynn, was made on November 16, 1954.
+The first recording of "Home for the Holidays", arranged by Joe Reisman, was made on November 16, 1954.
 It was released as a single for Christmas that December by RCA Victor.
 The flip side was "Silk Stockings" (which scored in the Cash Box magazine top 50).
 In the United States, "Home for the Holidays" peaked at number eight on Billboard magazine's Most Played by Jockeys chart (in the issue dated January 8, 1955) and at number 18 on Billboard's Best Sellers in Stores chart (in the issue dated January 1, 1955).
 The next Christmas the song was released again, with "God Rest Ye Merry, Gentlemen" as the flip side.
-The same recorded version was released in the United Kingdom by HMV, with the flip side "Tina Marie".
+The same recorded version was released in the United Kingdom by His Master's Voice, with the flip side "Tina Marie".
 This recording has appeared on many compilation albums over the years and remains a Christmas radio regular.

 Como's second recording of "Home for the Holidays", in stereo and with a different musical arrangement by Joe Lipman, was made on July 15, 1959.
-It was released as a 33 rpm single, with flip side "Winter Wonderland", by RCA Victor in the U.S. and as a 45 rpm single by HMV in the UK.
+It was released as a 33 rpm single, with flip side "Winter Wonderland", by RCA Victor in the U.S. and as a 45 rpm single by His Master's Voice in the UK.
 This 1959 version was also included on the album, Season's Greetings from Perry Como, and has appeared on many compilations, as well as being played on some radio stations during the holidays.